-The UT Knoxville Chancellor’s Office and Office of Research & Engagement fund a summer internship program to promote research and creative activity among undergraduate students.
+The UT Knoxville Office of Undergraduate Research funds a summer internship program to promote research and creative activity among undergraduate students.
 All current full-time undergraduate students enrolled at the Knoxville campus are eligible to apply.
-Students graduating in May or August 2014 are not eligible.
+Students graduating in May or August 2015 are not eligible.

-Up to 75 internships of up to $1,800 each will be awarded to support students who will work on a research or creative project with a UT Knoxville faculty mentor in the summer of 2014.
-Students who complete a final project in one of three variations will be awarded an additional $200.
-These final projects include 1) a 200-word abstract for a presentation at the Undergraduate Research Symposium held in Spring 2015, 2) a draft poster to be presented at the Exhibition of Undergraduate Research and Creative Achievement held in Spring 2015, or 3) an application to a national scholarship or fellowship program.
+Up to 75 internships of up to $1,900 each will be awarded to support students who will work on a research or creative project with a UT Knoxville faculty mentor in the summer of 2015.
+Students who participate in the fall research celebration and display their research through a poster will be awarded an additional $100.

 The role of the faculty mentor is paramount as they will provide guidance in the choice of a project and in the practice of professional approaches and methods.
 Projects may be a student’s undergraduate thesis, a part of the faculty mentor’s research program, another research project, or an ongoing project begun previously.
 The key is that each student be involved in scholarly work independent of a classroom setting.
 Such work may be research or it may be a creative activity involving the fine arts.
 Please note: this internship can be applied to an international research project as long as a faculty mentor at UT is involved.